AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 - For multi-platforms :
 -   -  server-path:/apps
--                 - App1 (make sure it match your given App ID)"
+-                 - TestPluginApp (make sure it match your given App ID)"
 -                     - iOS
 -                       - Production
 -                         - 1.0.0